-When the Peiro family purchased Bodega Antigal in Maipú, Mendoza’s “cradle of wine,” the defunct nineteenth-century winery was almost in ruins.
+Bodega Antigal is situated in Maipú, Mendoza’s “cradle of wine”.
+Prior to launching, the defunct nineteenth-century winery was almost in ruins.
 Nearly a decade later, the colonial façade of the historic building housed a state-of-the-art facility whose gravity-flow platform system allows for a largely “hands off” approach to winemaking.
 In completing the multi-million dollar remodeling, the world-renowned architectural firm of Bormida & Yanzón achieved the very best in high-tech functionality while respecting the original appearance of a historically important landmark.

 Antigal’s ultra-gentle winemaking and delivery process include: